reframejs/reframe/docs/usage-manual.md

  - Add authentication endpoints
  - Use a process manager such as PM2
  - etc.

-TODO
-See [Customization - Server - Advanced](#custom-server-basic) if you want to further customize the server.

 Running `$ reframe eject server` will copy the following code to your codebase.